s-lenno/BrokenClockSim/README.md

 It is assumed that each day has 86400 seconds.

 The program consists of a `Clock` class that represents a broken clock and a `BrokenClockSim` class containing the main method.
-Running the `BrokenClockSim` class will begin the program and display the output of
+Running the `BrokenClockSim` class will begin the program and print into the user's console the output of `A broken clock is wrong 86398 times a day.`

 # SL